umayangi12/SPMassignment/README.md

 This online Healthcare website offers supreme services across boundaries to the patients, doctors and pharmacist around Sri Lanka with different functionalities like booking appointment, patients check-ins and online lab testings

 how to run the code:
-1.Download the repo --> 2.Go to the correct folder using cd ASGassignment command. --> 3.Install node modules (cd client -> npm i) , (SGAssignment -> npm i) -->
+1.Download the repo --> 2.Go to the correct folder using cd SPMassignment command. --> 3.Install node modules (cd client -> npm i) , (SPMssignment -> npm i) -->
 4.run the code by typing npm run dev in the terminal

 Dummy accounts: